 Jailbreaking

 Download the Root Checker software to determine if an Android device has been rooted.
-Look for the “Cydia” software to see if an iOS device has been jailbroken.
-The app used to load software on jailbroken phones is called Cydia.
-It’s almost certain that your phone has been jailbroken if you discover it there.
+Look for the “Cydia” app on your device to see if an iOS device has been jailbroken.

 When your phone is on standby (or sleep mode), it can still receive texts and calls, but it shouldn’t be producing any other sounds or lights.
 If so, malware might be the cause.
 The screen on your phone should be completely off when it is in sleep mode, not just dimmed.